Morwenn/cpp-sort/docs/Writing-a-sorter.md

 {};
 ```

 Compared to the previous `selection_sorter_impl`, the only things we had to add was a template parameter defaulted to [`std::less<>`][std-less-void] and a default-contructed (when not provided) parameter to `operator()`.
-As usual, [`sorter_facade`][sorter-facade] generates a bunch of additional features: it still adds the overload of `operator()` taking a single iterable, but also adds an overload taking an iterable and a comparison function.
+As usual, [`sorter_facade`][sorter-facade] generates a bunch of additional features: it still adds the overload of `operator()` taking a single range, but also adds an overload taking a range and a comparison function.
 Basically, it ensures that you always only have to provide a single overload of `operator()`, and generates all the other ones as well as all the corresponding conversions to function pointers.

 This kind of comparison sorters help to compare things that don't have an overloaded `operator<` or to compare things differently.
 For example, passing [`std::greater<>`][std-greater-void] to a sorter instead of `std::less<>` sorts a collection in descending order: